thephpleague/fractal/README.md

 only accepts an instance of `Illuminate\Pagination\Paginator` at this point

-The `ItemResource` and `CollectionResource` constructors will take any kind of data you wish to send it as the first argument, and then a "processor" as the second argument.
+The `ItemResource` and `CollectionResource` constructors will take any kind of data you wish to send it as the first argument, and then a "transformer" as the second argument.
 This can be callable or a string containing a fully-qualified class name.

-The processor will the raw data passed back into it, so if you pass an instance of `BookModel` into an `ItemResource` then you can expect this instance to be `BookModel`.
-If you passed an array or a collection (an object implementing [ArrayIterator][]) of `BookModel` instances then this process method will be run on each of those instances.
+The transformer will the raw data passed back into it, so if you pass an instance of `BookModel` into an `ItemResource` then you can expect this instance to be `BookModel`.
+If you passed an array or a collection (an object implementing [ArrayIterator][]) of `BookModel` instances then this transform method will be run on each of those instances.

 ``` php